 Bagged recyclables go straight to the landfill.
 If you can't go out to the recycle bin every time you empty an item to recycle, use a basket or tub to collect your items and take them to the bin when you are ready.
 It is a smart way to save yourself some stress and avoid wasting those bags.

-You should keep oil, grease, cheese, and other bits of food away from recycling bins.
-Your pizza boxes, food boxes, aluminum foil are recyclable as long as they are free of oil or grease.
+You should keep oil, grease, cheese, and other food scraps away from recycling bins.
+You can recycle pizza boxes, food boxes, and aluminum foil as long as they are free of oil or grease.
 Tiny specks of food are acceptable, however, an oil-soaked pizza box will not only attract ants and pests to your bin, but it is also unrecyclable.
 This is because the oil from the box will not mix with the water-based slurry at the recycling company.

 So before you toss those peanut butter jars in the recycling bin, give them a rinse to remove residue.

-When possible, flatten your recyclables as far as they will go.
+When possible, flatten your recyclable materials as far as they will go.
 This helps to create more space in your recycling bin for other items.
 Crush soda cans and plastic bottles to make them somewhat flat.
-Flatten cardboard boxes, unravel paper towel tubes and anything else that you can safely compress.
+Flatten cardboard boxes, unravel paper towel tubes and anything else you can safely compress.

-Lightweight items like plastic wrap, bags, bubble wrap, wrapping paper, sandwich bags, grocery bags are not suitable for curbside recycling.
-This is because the flimsy plastics get tangled up with parts of recycling equipment, causing damage.
+Lightweight items like plastic wrap, bags, bubble wrap, wrapping paper, sandwich bags, and grocery bags are not suitable for curbside recycling.
+This is because the flimsy plastics get tangled up with parts of the equipment during the recycling process, causing damage.
 Getting them out and fixing the equipment slows down work at recycling centers.

 This is why your community recycling company may refuse all kinds of plastic bags and wrap.
 This does not imply that they are unrecyclable.
 You can not just do it from home.
 You can explore advanced options for recycling them.

 Always keep your recyclables free from contaminants like moisture, food waste, and products.
-Not including paper, it is advisable that your rinse your recyclables to get rid of residue that could act as contaminants.
-This ensures that the bin doesn't become smelly and rodents and pests don't get drawn to your home.
+Not including paper, you should rinse your recyclables to remove residue that could act as contaminants.
 Rinse out aluminum cans, food containers, and glass bottles.
 Let them dry before tossing them in the bin.
 Also, make sure that paper products are dry as well.
+This ensures that the bin doesn't become smelly and rodents and pests don't get drawn to your home.

-Before you put an item into the recycling bin or trash, think about whether you can donate it to someone who needs it.
+Before you put an item into the recycling bin or trash, think about whether you can donate it to someone who needs it or give it a new lease of life by sending it off to a thrift store.
 If you can, then do so.
 Donating is a faster way to give items a second life.
 And it helps a product give its maximum value before it really needs to be recycled.

 Ideally, you should have different bins for different categories of recyclables.
-One way to ensure that you don't mix up the bins is to label them.
+One way to ensure that you don't mix up the bins is to label them and separate combined materials into the correct bins.
 Apart from the regular word label, you can use stickers or hand-drawn pictures for fun.
 You can also use a color code to differentiate the bins.
 When you label your bins, even first-time guests will know where what goes.

-There are a few things more frustrating than your efforts going to waste because someone didn’t know better.
-To ensure that your efforts don’t go to waste, take out time to speak to residents in your home about how to recycle correctly.
+A few things are more frustrating than your efforts going to waste because someone didn't know better.
+To ensure that your actions don't go to waste, take out time to speak to residents in your home about how to recycle correctly.
 That way, no one will make the mistake of contaminating the contents of the recycling bin.
-You can also undertake a waste audit to help understand where you can reduce needless items in the first place.
+You can also undertake a waste audit to help understand where you can reduce unnecessary items in the first place.

 Place your recycling bin or bins in a position that everyone in the household has easy access to it.
 Also, put the bin within the eyesight of the trash can or create some sort of reminder so that people are mindful of recycling as much as possible.